Support from providers outside our school

 - All services must conclude by Week 7, Term 4 each year.

 - Ongoing approval is dependent on full compliance with school procedures.
-Non-compliance may lead to the withdrawal of access approval.
+Failure to comply may result in the withdrawal of access approval.

 How the process works for parents and carers